Our Lord’s triumphal entry into Jerusalem was like a ticker tape parade. The original one, in 1886, an impromptu celebration.

 They weren’t the only major players.

 Judea was a Roman province in the first century.
-Pontius Pilate, a Roman equites, was nominally in charge.
+Pontius Pilate was nominally in charge.
 He was one of the equites, sort of like medieval knights; above plebeians on Rome’s ladder but below senators.
 (November 26, 2017)

 Pilate was in an unenviable position.
 Judea was a a vital and vulnerable link in the Rome-Egypt trade route.1